sethtippetts/tenant/README.md

 ### Functional initialization

-Alternatively you can add connections and tenants functionally
+Alternatively you can add connections and tenants functionally.
+Pass a fully qualified `Tenant` object or a name and a configuration object.
+Order doesn't matter, connections will populate to tenants and vice versa

 __Example__:
 ```js